Skip to Main Content OPRFHS Library Home Page

 • Determine what aspect of your topic to investigate.

-• What interests you?
-What needs to be solved?
+• What needs to be solved?

-• Create a concept map or a list of ideas to help brainstorm potential questions.
+• Create a concept map to brainstorm.

 • Who